 2) Uniqueness: As shown in Section V, the greater of the number of stages in the original MUX PUF, the less biased the output will be.
 Therefore, the MUX/DeMUX PUF will have less uniqueness, as some stages will be skipped under certain configurations.
-In other words, P{inter} of the MUX/DeMUX PUF is expected to be smaller than the P{inter} of the original MUX PUF.
+In other words, P{inter} of the MUX/DeMUX PUF is expected to be smaller than the P{inter} of the original MUX PUF, if their total numbers of stages are the same.